SueChaplain/draft-guide-onboarding-with-che/README.md

   Normal  ScalingReplicaSet  167m  deployment-controller  Scaled up replica set cw-javampapp-f6ce4550-0ca2-11ea-8e85-68ff9f555d to 1
   Normal  ScalingReplicaSet  135m  deployment-controller  Scaled up replica set cw-javampapp-f6ce4550-0ca2-11ea-8e85-68ff9f555d to 1
 ```

+Congratulations!
+You have successfully installed and enabled Eclipse Che in your Kabanero cluster and verified that you can create and run a microservice application.